 These are just two situations where we subtly communicate that cancellations are normal.
 Think about the interactions in your office and figure out a way to remove the notion that cancellations happen.

 These are just a few tips to reduce cancellations in your practice.
 I’m sure there are dozens of others out there.
 At the end of the day, it is up to you to decide if you are going to charge for cancellations or not.

-If you would like to discover more about how Weave can help you build your practice and strengthen patient relationships, visit our website for a free, no obligation demo.
+If you would like to discover more about how Weave can help you build your practice and strengthen patient relationships, schedule your free, no obligation demo.
 We would love to help you take your practice operations to the next level.